 There are 5 potentially fair reasons to dismiss an employee.
-Even where one of those reasons genuinely exists, it will still be necessary for your business to show that it acted reasonably in treating the reason as a fair reason to dismiss.
+Even where one of those reasons genuinely exists, it will still be necessary for your organisation to show that it acted reasonably in treating the reason as a fair reason to dismiss.

 The 5 potentially fair reasons for dismissal are:-